Platform

 Scope

-Time Horizon: The c.scale model uses a 30-year time horizon.
+The Carbon Title Calculator uses a 30-year time horizon.

-Life Cycle Stages: The c.scale model integrates data from life cycle modules A1-A3 and B2-B6.
-These correspond to the impacts of the materials used in the project, their replacement over time, and the project’s operational energy use.
-When biogenic carbon is counted, some end-of-life impacts (from modules C3-C4) are assessed during the product phase.
+The Carbon Title Calculator integrates data from life cycle stages (sometimes called "life cycle modules") A1-A5, B2-B6, and C2-C4.
+These correspond to the impacts of the materials used in the project, emissions from construction, their replacement over time, and the project’s operational energy use.
+When biogenic carbon is counted, some end-of-life impacts (from modules C2-C4) are assessed during the product phase.
+End-of-life (C2-C4) emissions for structure are only assessed when a 60 year time horizon is selected.

 Embodied Carbon Scope

-The c.scale model considers embodied carbon from a number of sources.
+The Carbon Title Calculator considers embodied carbon from a number of sources.
 Its scope may be distinct from other tools.

 Operational Carbon Scope